RickyYL/notes/Haskell/Haskell Programming/Ch 15 - Monoid, Semigruop.md

 ## Reusing algebras by asking for algebras

-We will now be concerned not with chossing one value out of a set of values but of combining the a values contained within the `Maybe a` type.
+De facto, `Maybe` type has another `Monoid` that combines the `a` values contained within the `Maybe a` type.

+First to notice a pattern:

 ```
 instance Monoid b => Monoid (a -> b)

 instance (Monoid a, Monoid b) => Monoid (a,b)
 instance (Monoid a, Monoid b, Monoid c) => Monoid (a,b,c)
 ```